 In October 2019 the Forestry Commission confirmed that our woodland was infected with Chalara ash dieback, and advised us to begin removing all diseased and dangerous trees.

-We began the first stage of felling in January 2020, removing all the trees around each yurt and cabin.
+We began the first stage of felling in January 2020, allowing the spring and summer for the land to settle and regenerate.
 The final stage of felling took place in September 2020 and all diseased trees have now been removed.
-The area around the cabins and yurts is more open and light allowing for natural regeneration to take place, supplemented by the planting of a variety of many native, broad leaf trees to create a more diverse and resilient woodland for the future.
+The woodland is now much more open and light, allowing for natural regeneration to take place which is supplemented by the planting of a variety of trees to create a more diverse and resilient woodland for the future.